vamise/nft-marketplace/ARCHITECTURE.md

 6. Then we will call the `activate_vault` command which **Activates** the vault, locking everything inside.
 7. We now **Combine** the vault using `combine_vault`, which is to say, we "open it," so the current authority could if they wanted withdraw the tokens inside it.
 The Auction Manager can only work with vaults in this state, which is why we have to go through the **Activation** phase to get here even though it seems a little nonsensical.
 See the in depth guide for more color on why these different states exist.
 8. Next up, we create the auction, and we say its resource is this vault.
 The auction has not yet been started, but it has the right resource (the vault).
 We do this via the `create_auction` command on the Auction contract.
-9. Now that we have an auction and a vault, we can go and call the `init_auction_manager` endpoint on the Metaplex contract with both of these accounts among a few others to create an AuctionManager, which ties them both together.
+9. Now that we have an auction and a vault, we can go and call the `init_auction_manager` endpoint on the NFT Marketplace contract with both of these accounts among a few others to create an AuctionManager, which ties them both together.
 Note that `init_auction_manager` takes a special struct called AuctionManagerSettings that allows one to specify how many winners there are and what winners get which items from which safety deposit box.
 At this point, we can't yet start the auction.
 The AuctionManager is in an invalidated state and we need to validate it by validating that the safety deposit boxes we provided to it in the vault are actually what we said are in them when we provided the AuctionManager with it's settings struct.
 10. Before we begin validation, we call `set_authority` on both the vault and auction to change its authority to the auction manager, so that it has control over both of those structs.
 This is a requirement for the validation phase and the rest of the contract lifecycle. **Now you no longer have control over your items.**
-11. We call the `validate_safety_deposit_box` endpoint on the Metaplex contract with the one safety deposit box in the vault, and the logic in this endpoint checks that there are exactly 3 printing tokens from the right mint in this box, matching the 3 printing tokens we promised it would have in our AuctionManagerSettings.
+11. We call the `validate_safety_deposit_box` endpoint on the NFT Marketplace contract with the one safety deposit box in the vault, and the logic in this endpoint checks that there are exactly 3 printing tokens from the right mint in this box, matching the 3 printing tokens we promised it would have in our AuctionManagerSettings.
 Once we do this, and because this is the only safety deposit box in the vault, the AuctionManager is now validated.
-12. We now call `start_auction` on the Metaplex contract, which, because the AuctionManager has authority over the Auction, calls `start_auction` on the Auction contract, and the auction begins!
+12. We now call `start_auction` on the NFT Marketplace contract, which, because the AuctionManager has authority over the Auction, calls `start_auction` on the Auction contract, and the auction begins!
 13. Users can go and call `place_bid` on the Auction contract to place bids.
 When they do this, tokens of the `token_mint` type used by the auction are taken from the account they provide, tied to their main wallet, and stored in bidder pot accounts in the auction contract.
 14. In order to update a bid, a user must first cancel the original bid, and then place a new bid.
 15. Once the auction is over, a user can refund their bid if they did not win by calling `cancel_bid` again.
 Winners of the auction cannot cancel their bids.
-16. The winner of a bid creates a mint with decimals 0, a token account with 1 token in it, and calls the `redeem_printing_v2_bid` endpoint on the Metaplex contract, all in a single transaction.
+16. The winner of a bid creates a mint with decimals 0, a token account with 1 token in it, and calls the `redeem_printing_v2_bid` endpoint on the NFT Marketplace contract, all in a single transaction.
 This token is now *officially* a Limited Edition of the "Bob's Cool NFT" Master Edition NFT!
 17. You, the auctioneer, visits /#/auction/id/billing and hit the settle button.
-This first iterates over all three bidders and for each wallet used, calls `claim_bid` on the Metaplex contract, which proxy-calls a `claim_bid` on the Auction contract, telling it to dump the winner's payment into an escrow account called `accept_payment` on the AuctionManager struct.
+This first iterates over all three bidders and for each wallet used, calls `claim_bid` on the NFT Marketplace contract, which proxy-calls a `claim_bid` on the Auction contract, telling it to dump the winner's payment into an escrow account called `accept_payment` on the AuctionManager struct.
 It has the same token type as the auction.
 Once all payments have been collected, the front end then calls the `empty_payment_account` endpoint one time (since you are the only creator on the Metadata being sold) and the funds in this escrow are paid out to a token account provided of the same type owned by you.

     Note that our front end reference implementation uses SOL as the "token type."
 This has some special caveats, namely that SOL isn't really an "spl token."
 It instead has a work-around called the "Wrapped SOL mint."
 This is a special mint that is often used in a transient account.
 What this means is that when we place a bid, we actually make a one-off system account, transfer lamports to it of your bid amount + rent, then label it an spl-token account of the wrapped sol type, use it to place the bid, then close it all in one transaction.